-Another issue I came across with this part of the process was when a student found their topic, they didn’t know what to research.
+One major issue I came across with this part of the process was that my students didn’t know what to research.
 We talked about what information was important or interesting.
-I came up with some research helpers to guide students who needed a little help.
+We used research helpers to guide students who needed a little help what to research.

-The third step is this process was creating something with our new knowledge.
+The third step in the process was creating something with our new knowledge.
 As a class, I had modeled various things we could create.

-The last step for us was to share our new learning.
+The last step for us was to share our genius hour projects.
 We invited various classes into our room and parents.
 Their job was to share the information they learned about their topic and what they created.
-I am so proud of them!
 They were amazing presenters and really had a great time with this.

 After we finished our sharing of the process, I asked my students if they enjoyed it.
-Everyone of them loved it.
+Every one of them loved it!
 We talked about what was hard, and most agreed that the research was the hardest.
 For most of them, it was a new experience to research a topic.
-Some of them were going to pick a new topic and do their own genius hour in the summer.
+Some of them were ready to pick a new topic and do their own genius hour in the summer.
 I can’t wait to see what they come up with!

 Would I do this again?
 Yes!
 Each student kept a checklist, which helped them stay on track and guide them through the process.